aleph-fbk/aleph-fbk.github.io/_tools/ACE.md

 # events:                         # List of IDs of related events
 #     -

-# tools:                          # List of IDs of related tools
+tools:                            # List of IDs of related tools
-#     -
+    - ANNA

 # projects:                       # List of IDs of related projects
 #     -

-# collaborations:                 # List of IDs of related collaborations
+collaborations:                   # List of IDs of related collaborations
-#     -
+    - ST

 people:
     - StefanoBerlato